pinojs/pino/docs/api.md

 Default: `false`

-Assigning the `pino.metadata` symbol key to `true` on the `destination` parameter
-indicates after each log line is written, the following properties should be set on the `destination` object:
+Using the global symbol `Symbol.for('pino.metadata')` as a key on the `destination` parameter and setting the key it to `true`, indicates that the following properties should be set on the `destination` object after each log line is written:

 * the last logging level as `destination.lastLevel`
 * the last logging message as `destination.lastMsg`